 This will be the heads of terms for the future relationship and set the parameters for any post-withdrawal trade deal.

 An agreed and mutually-approved Political Declaration would mark the end of the beginning, rather than the beginning of the end, when it comes to agreeing the UK’s future relationship with the EU.
-It would remove the immediate uncertainty over the terms of trade post-29 March 2019, but medium-term uncertainty will remain beyond December 2020, and further deadlines and cliff edges remain possible.
+It would remove the immediate uncertainty over the terms of trade, but medium-term uncertainty will remain beyond December 2020, and further deadlines and cliff edges remain possible.

 The transition period is the period of time between the Withdrawal Act coming into force, and the UK’s current relationship with the EU coming to an end.

-Under the Agreement, a transition period comes into force when the UK leaves the EU on 29 March 2019 and will ensure that there are few changes to how trade operates until the end of the transition period in December 2020.
+Under the Agreement, a transition period comes into force when the UK leaves the EU and will ensure that there are few changes to how trade operates until the end of the transition period in December 2020.

 The transition period is timetabled to end in December 2020, at which point it is hoped that the future relationship between the UK and the EU will be finalised.